In a previous post, I wrote about the 5 reasons to switch to a health analytics career.

 From my experience, this is one area that leaving to learning on the job will likely be very slow and often incomplete.
 I’ve been doing this for almost 15 years and I’m still learning constantly about different aspects of healthcare data everyday.

-I will be dedicating a series of posts on this topic in future (enter your email on the right to sign up for alerts).
-See the sources of healthcare data and types of healthcare data, such as diagnoses, procedures, drugs, etc.
+I will be dedicating a series of posts on this topic in future.
+See the sources of healthcare data and types of healthcare data, such as diagnoses, procedures, drugs, laboratory codes, etc.